Waste Management Market Size and Share

 Competitive Landscape

-The competitive field is moderately fragmented yet consolidating, as illustrated by Waste Management’s USD 7 billion takeover of Stericycle in November 2024, which combined municipal, medical, and secure-destruction capabilities under one roof.
+The waste management market competitive field is moderately fragmented yet consolidating, as illustrated by Waste Management’s USD 7 billion takeover of Stericycle in November 2024, which combined municipal, medical, and secure-destruction capabilities under one roof.
 Large operators are adopting vertical integration to offer cradle-to-recovery contracts that guarantee diversion rates and carbon accounting, locking in enterprise customers looking for single-invoice solutions.

 Strategic investment themes revolve around technology.
 Veolia spent USD 40 million upgrading its Richmond wastewater plant in 2024 with advanced odor control and nutrient recovery, delivering compliance plus material-reuse value.
 SECURE Energy Services earmarked USD 175 million for metals-recycling acquisitions, signalling a pivot from upstream oil-field waste to high-margin urban scrap flows.
 Clean Harbors, meanwhile, reported a 35.8% revenue jump in 2024 from hazardous-waste services, driven by rising demand for PFAS incineration and battery-waste treatment.